Congratulations to the national winners of the 2023 Awards! View your results.

 Gold Key works automatically advance to national judging.
 In New York City, renowned creative professionals review Gold Key works from across the country.
 Jurors select work for national recognition based on three criteria: originality, skill, and emergence of a personal vision or voice.

-National Awards will be announced on March 22, 2023, at artandwriting.org.
+National Awards will be announced in mid-March, at artandwriting.org.

 Which regional awards advance to national judging?